benhoyt/scandir/os.rst

       The result is cached on the ``DirEntry`` object, use ``os.stat(entry.path, follow_symlinks=False).st_ino`` to fetch up-to-date information.

-      On POSIX, no system call is required.
+      On Unix, no system call is required.

    .. method:: is_dir(\*, follow_symlinks=True)